-After you’ve set aside a bit of time to recover from the shock of a failed section, take a good look at your score report and figure out what led to it.
+After you’ve set aside a bit of time to recover from the shock of a failed section, take a good look at your CPA score report and evaluate your weak areas.

-When you receive a failing score on the CPA Exam, you’ll be provided with a Candidate Performance Report.
+When you receive a failing score on the CPA Exam, you’ll be provided with a CPA score report.
 This report will show your strengths and weaknesses by question type and content area.
-Pay special attention to your performance divided by Item Type (Multiple Choice, Simulation, and Written Communication).
+Pay special attention to your performance by item type (Multiple Choice, Simulation, and Written Communication).
 Knowing that a certain question type is tripping you up can help when you’re building your new study plan.

-The report is fairly general, so although it’s a useful guide, you shouldn’t base your new study plan solely on this report.
+The CPA score report is fairly general so, although it’s a useful guide, you shouldn’t base your new study plan solely on this report.

 It isn’t enough to just know a topic; you need to practice answering questions on that topic.
 Preparing for the CPA Exam is different from learning a topic because practical knowledge doesn’t translate well to a standardized test.
 Additionally, many questions are designed to be misleading.

-If you or your review provider try to guess what topics the CPA Exam will heavily test, that can result in poor scores if that guess turns out to be wrong.
-The only way to ensure you pass is to prepare for all of the topics the CPA Exam covers.
+If you try to guess what topics the CPA Exam will test, your score will suffer if you guessed wrong.
+One way to ensure you pass is to prepare for all of the topics the CPA Exam blueprints cover.

-Sometimes life conspires against us and delivers unexpected news at the worst possible time.
-If you found yourself distracted during the exam because of outside stress, that could have resulted in a lower score on the CPA Exam.
+Sometimes life delivers unexpected news at the worst possible time.
+If you found yourself distracted during your studies because of outside stress, that could have resulted in a lower score on the CPA Exam.

 Once you know what the problems were with your previous attempt, it’s time to come up with solutions.
-When it comes to recovering from a setback, most CPA candidates have the same questions.
+You could forge your own path, or you can use a CPA refresher course to guide your studies, grab those final points, and guarantee you pass with confidence.
+However, when it comes to recovering from a setback, most CPA candidates have the same questions.

-This is a complex question.
-It depends on how many points you were away from passing and what your Performance Report looks like.
+This is a complex question, and it depends on how many points away from passing you were and what your CPA score report looks like.
 If you barely failed a section (70-74), you can probably spend a couple of weeks taking practice exams and focusing on weak areas.
-If, on the other hand, you failed by more than 5 points, you’re likely looking at closer to a month or two because you will want to work through most of the exam content again.
+If, on the other hand, you failed by more than 5 points, you’re likely looking at closer to a month with a CPA refresher course or even longer if studying on your own because you will want to work through most of the exam content again.